codacy/codacy-rubocop/docs/description/Layout_BlockAlignment.md

 `either` (which is the default) : the `end` is allowed to be in either location.
 The autocorrect will default to `start_of_line`.

+When the `do` or `{` appears on a continuation line of multiline method arguments, the start of the line where the method is called is used as the alignment target instead of that continuation line.

 # Examples

 ```ruby